ItsNotGoodName/reciva-web-remote/README.md

 - Host playlists for radios
 ## Running

 Download and extract the zip file from [releases](https://github.com/ItsNotGoodName/reciva-web-remote/releases).
 Open the extracted folder and run the executable.
-On Windows, you may need to press `Enter` after the terminal opens.
+On Windows, you may need to press `Enter` after the terminal opens and also press allow when the firewall prompt opens.

 ## Configuration